Tequilaphazzz/smm-expert-with-ai/README.md

 # SMM Expert with AI

 This project is a Python application that automates the work of an SMM specialist using artificial intelligence.
-The application assists in generating posts, images, scheduling publications, and collecting statistics from social networks like VKontakte.
+The application assists in generating posts, images, scheduling publications, and collecting statistics from social networks like VK.

 ## Features
 - **Post Generation**: Automatically creates text posts on given topics in a specific style using the OpenAI API.
 - **Image Generation**: Creates images based on the post's context using the OpenAI API (DALL-E).
-- **Auto-Publishing**: Supports scheduling and automatic publishing to VKontakte.
+- **Auto-Publishing**: Supports scheduling and automatic publishing to VK.
-- **Statistics**: Collects and displays engagement statistics (views, likes, followers, etc.) from VKontakte.
+- **Statistics**: Collects and displays engagement statistics (views, likes, followers, etc.) from VK.

 ## Technology Stack
 - **Python**: The main programming language.
 - **Flask**: Web framework for creating the application interface.
 - **OpenAI API**: Used for generating text and images.
-- **VK API**: For publishing posts and collecting statistics from VKontakte.
+- **VK API**: For publishing posts and collecting statistics from VK.
 - **SQLAlchemy**: ORM for database operations.
 - **Bootstrap**: Used for styling the interface.